diyjac/SDC-System-Integration/classifier/readme.md

 # Traffic Classifier README.md
 ---
-This document describes ideas and test performed for preparation of the traffic.
-Lights classifier.
+This document describes ideas and tests performed for preparation of the traffic lights classifier.

 ## 1. Datasets